Rey Valera: Bubble Gang parody

-On 31 October of the same year, Rey Valera, and Michael V. as Rey Bolero (now mimicking Valera's clothes and hairstyle at the time) performed a duet and was one of the highlights of the heavily promoted, "taped as live", two-part Bubble Gang 13th Anniversary special.
+On October 31 of the same year, Rey Valera, and Michael V. as Rey Bolero (now mimicking Valera's clothes and hairstyle at the time) performed a duet and was one of the highlights of the heavily promoted, "taped as live", two-part Bubble Gang 13th Anniversary special.
 A narration was heard before the two artists entered the stage; "Do the singers that Michael V. impersonate ever get angry?" – (translated from Filipino).
 They sang a medley of the two previously mentioned parodied songs.
 The segment ended with Valera mock-swinging his guitar at Michael V., and the former mock-chasing the latter towards the backstage.

 Theme songs for soap operas

-Valera's songs are also favorite titles and theme songs of soap operas like Ula, Batang Gubat ("Malayo Pa Ang Umaga"), Sa Sandaling Kailangan Mo Ako ("Kung Kailangan Mo Ako"), Pangako Sa 'Yo ("Pangako"), from ABS-CBN.
+Valera's songs are also favorite titles and theme songs of soap operas like Ula, Batang Gubat ("Malayo Pa Ang Umaga"), Sa Sandaling Kailangan Mo Ako ("Kung Kailangan Mo Ako"), Pangako Sa 'Yo ("Pangako") of ABS-CBN.

-Recently, Valera's song's have been revived as theme songs for soap operas.
-They are: Maging Sino Ka Man (which has spawned a second book, Maging Sino Ka Man: Ang Pagbabalik), Walang Kapalit, Tayong Dalawa and Juan Dela Cruz from ABS-CBN.
-All of these ABS-CBN shows have turned into a massive hit, making them top-rating and be part of every Filipino's lives.
+Recently, Valera's song's have been revived as theme songs for soap operas such as ABS-CBN's Maging Sino Ka Man (which has spawned a second book, Maging Sino Ka Man: Ang Pagbabalik), Walang Kapalit, Tayong Dalawa, Agua Bendita, Juan Dela Cruz and GMA's Maging Sino Ka Man.
+All of these shows have turned into a massive hit, making them top-rating and be part of every Filipino's lives.